KonKoma

 KonKoma are a London-based Afro-funk band signed to Soundway Records.
 The band fuse Afro-funk and Afrobeat with the influences of American blaxploitation-era soul and 1960s psychedelia.

 Members

-KonKoma features among its members two highly esteemed Ghanaian musicians - Alfred "Kari" Bannerman and Emmanuel Rentzos - who have shared the stage with artists including Peter Green (founding member of Fleetwood Mac) and Hugh Masekela as well as both having been long-standing members of the Afro-rock group Osibisa.
+Featured among KonKoma’s members are Ghanaian musicians Alfred "Kari" Bannerman and Emmanuel Rentzos, both of whom have shared the stage with artists Peter Green (founding member of Fleetwood Mac) and Hugh Masekela, as well as both having been long-standing members of the Afro-rock group Osibisa.